lacker/snecko/README.md

 conda activate snecko

 # Install dependencies
+conda install pip
-conda install -c conda-forge jupyterlab conda install -c conda-forge notebook pip install stable-baselines3[extra]
+conda install -c conda-forge jupyterlab conda install pytorch -c pytorch # maybe only needed on windows? pip install stable-baselines3[extra]

 # In subsequent runs, instead of creating a new environment, reactivate your old one: